agasyan/os181/Lab/Solusi_Lab/Lab06_SOL.md

 **Penjelasan Output Dari File C :**

+Pada Output Line pertama akan mencetak printf pertama sebagai penanda dia sebagai parent, lalu pid [123] akan membuat child yang mempunyai pid [124] akibat dari pemanggilan fungsi fork() dan pid [124] akan lanjut ke - else dan pid 124 akan stop ketika selesai ditunjukkan dengan output line ke-3. pid [123] akan menunggu pid[124] selesai dikarenakan setelah membuat Child ia akan menunggu yang ditunjukan dengan pemanggilan sleep(1) yang akan membuat pid 123 berhenti selama 1 detik, dimana dalam 1 detik tersebut pid[124] telah selesai menjalankan semua line program. setelah menunggu 1 detik maka pid [123] akan menyelsaikan penjalanan semua line program.

-Penjelasan fungsi fork():
+_Penjelasan fungsi fork():_
 >System call fork() is used to create processes.
 It takes no arguments and returns a process ID.
 The purpose of fork() is to create a new process, which becomes the child process of the caller.
 After a new child process is created, both processes will execute the next instruction following the fork() system call.
 Therefore, we have to distinguish the parent from the child.
 This can be done by testing the returned value of fork():

 >If fork() returns a negative value, the creation of a child process was unsuccessful.

 >fork() returns a zero to the newly created child process.

 >fork() returns a positive value, the process ID of the child process, to the parent.
 The returned process ID is of type pid_t defined in sys/types.h.
 Normally, the process ID is an integer.
   Moreover, a process can use function getpid() to retrieve the process ID assigned to this process.

+_Penjelasan Fungsi Sleep:_
+>sleep() causes the calling thread to sleep either until the number of real-time seconds specified in seconds have elapsed or until a signal arrives which is not ignored.